7 Proven Benefits of Quality Sleep (How to Sleep Better Tonight!)

 Book a Free Sleep Hypnosis Consultation

-When you’re sleep-deprived, your body produces more of the hormone ghrelin (which triggers hunger) and less leptin (which signals fullness).
-That hormonal imbalance makes it much harder to make healthy food choices or feel satisfied.
+When you are sleep-deprived, your body produces more ghrelin, the hormone that triggers hunger, and less leptin, the one that signals fullness.
+That imbalance makes it harder to make healthy choices or feel satisfied after eating.

 5. Improves Heart Health